AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-new-map-collection-output-generation.md

     ![Filters in Maps and presets tabs](./images/filters-maps-presets.png)

-## Generate the output using a Map Collection
+## Generate the output using a map collection

 To generate the output using a Map Collection, perform the following steps: